-Use Clean Finish to disinfect the toilet, as well as the sink and faucets (bathroom sink faucets have an average of 6,200 bacteria per square inch, some of which can survive on hard surfaces for weeks!).
+Use an EPA-registered disinfectant to disinfect the toilet, as well as the sink and faucets (bathroom sink faucets have an average of 6,200 bacteria per square inch, some of which can survive on hard surfaces for weeks!).
 Don't forget the bathroom floor, which has an average of 764 germs per square inch.

 Make sure those who get sick at home never share hand towels or bath towels.
 Keep toothbrushes uncovered to air dry, and isolate the toothbrush of the sick person from those of other family members.